-Several of our faculty have professional websites, which we include here.
-Coming soon:Samples of works and professional activities from each of our fulltime faculty.
+Several of our faculty have professional websites.
+Also see samples of works and professional activities from some of our faculty.

 Centripetal, relief print, 18 in. x 52 in.

 This black and white woodcut of palm fronds conveys the winds that blow in coastal regions of the tropics and the central strength of the living plant that holds all of the branches to itself, in spite of the winds surrounding them.

 The logo is part of a rebranding of the West Side Church of Christ, and is used in all the congregation's communications including bulletin, website, brochures, and stationery.
 The congregation wanted a reserved yet contemporary feel of warmth and family closeness.

 Pansies, colored pencil, 22 in. x 28 in.